 The same goes for motorbikes, none of them are left on the public road overnight, no matter how many locks they have.
 Even during daytime, anyone that needs to leave his/her motorbike for more than a few minutes will take their bike to one of the paid and guarded areas.
 I have neither a car, nor a motorbike so I have nothing to worry.
 It just pains me to realize that I am living in a city of thieves.

 Always travel with the right insurance.
 One that covers theft, but also your medical costs abroad, evacuation and repatriation.
-You should realize that health care in Cambodia is hopelessly underdeveloped.
+Health care in Cambodia is hopelessly underdeveloped.
 Any serious injuries or ailments will almost certainly result in costly medical transport to Bangkok or Singapore, to be paid upfront.

-Read more about travel insurance here, or get an instant (non-committal) quote here.
+Read more about travel insurance, or get an instant (non-committal) quote.

 So, there you go!, 5 downsides to Phnom Penh.
 I could probably think of a few more if I really tried, but I guess I got the main ones covered.
 Now don’t think that all of this puts me off, because it doesn’t.
 I am well aware that every place, however at home you might feel, will always have some downsides.
 For me, the downsides of Phnom Penh do not outweigh the upsides.
 Not by far.

 Do you know of any major downside to a city or town that otherwise you think is fantastic?
 Let’s us know in the comments below, that should make some interesting reading.